Scalingo/scalingo_databases_rake_tasks-gem/README.md

 To restore from a specific archive, you'll have to give it the default archive name and put it inside of `tmp` folder before running the rake command.

+### SSH Identity

+If you are not using a SSH agent and your default SSH identity file is not `id_rsa` you can specify your custom identity file path with the `SSH_IDENTITY` variable.

 ## Installation

 Add this line to your application's Gemfile: